 In general, boats with less maneuverability have right of way over more agile crafts.
+You must stay clear of the vessel with right of way and pass to his

 You must stay clear of the vessel with right of way and pass to his stern.